KSP-KOS/KOS/doc/source/structures/celestial_bodies/body.rst

     The magnitude of the vector is the speed of the rotation.

-    Note, unlike many of the other parts of kOS, the rotaion speed is expressed in radians rather than degrees.
+    Note, unlike many of the other parts of kOS, the rotation speed is expressed in radians rather than degrees.
 This is to make it congruent with how VESSEL:ANGULARMOMENTUM is expressed, and for backward compatibility with older kOS scripts.